 - avoid alcohol to reduce the strain on your liver

 - stay off work or school and avoid having sex until at least a week after your jaundice or other symptoms started

-- practise good hygiene measures, such as washing your hands with soap and water regularly
+- practise good hygiene, such as washing your hands with soap and water regularly

-For around 1 in every 7 people with the infection, the symptoms may come and go for up to 6 months before eventually passing.
+In around 1 in every 7 people with the infection, the symptoms may come and go for up to 6 months before eventually disappearing.

 Life-threatening complications such as liver failure are rare, affecting less than 1 in every 250 people with hepatitis A.

 People most at risk include the elderly and those with pre-existing liver problems.

 If you have hepatitis A and liver failure, you'll usually need a liver transplant.